jncc/s1-ard-processor/workflow/docker-readme.md

 It is designed to generate data in the OSGB projection.

-It can run standalone or with a central scheduler.
+The luigi workflow can run standalone or with a luigi central scheduler.

 This container derives from the [jncc/snap-base:latest](https://hub.docker.com/r/jncc/snap-base/) container that provides SNAP.